Václav Černý (footballer): 2022–23 season

 Černý started the 2022–23 season in great form, having scored five goals in nine matches by early September.
 He scored twice in a 2–1 victory over PSV Eindhoven and once in a 4–0 victory against SBV Excelsior.
 Twente was again competing for a European qualification spot in the league.
 In mid-May, the team from Enschede achieved a significant 4–0 victory against Nijmegen, with Černý scoring the opening goal, assisting two more, and receiving applause from fans upon substitution.
 This marked his twelfth goal of the season. Černý had an outstanding season in the Dutch league, amassing 14 goals and 13 assists.
 His contributions helped Twente secure a place in the UEFA Europa Conference League for the following season.

 Vfl Wolfsburg and loan to Rangers

 On 23 June 2023, VfL Wolfsburg announced the signing of Černý on a four-year contract.
 The same year on 3 November, he scored his first Bundesliga goal in a 2–2 draw against Werder Bremen.

 On 26 July 2024, Rangers announced Černý on a one-year loan.
 On 10 August, he scored his first goal for Rangers against Motherwell at Hampden Stadium.
 On 6 October, Černý scored his first brace for Rangers in their 2–0 victory St Johnstone at Ibrox.
-Skillfull, popular with the fans and hard working Černý was a contender for player of the season.
+Skilful, popular with the fans and hard working Černý was a contender for player of the season.